5 tips to support mental health as people return to the workplace

 3. When personal and professional worlds collide

 Much of our everyday lives have been thrown out of normal rhythm over the course of the pandemic.
 Many couples successfully took on the challenge of working remotely – side-by-side, as their homes were transformed into virtual workspaces.
 But in many cases, this type of arrangement may have added more than a bit of stress and anxiety to relationships.
-Being together all the time simply doesn’t work for some.
-Add in the complexity of children and hybrid school schedules, and it’s a recipe for chaos!
+Being together all the time simply didn't work for some.
+Add in the complexity of children and hybrid school schedules, and it was a perfect storm for chaos!

-As you welcome your employees back to work, bear in mind these sorts of challenges that they have more-than-likely experienced lately.
-While we all try to keep our personal lives separate from our work lives, when working from home is the norm, this becomes difficult.
+Keep these challenges in mind with your staff.
+While we all try to keep our personal lives separate from our professional ones but when working from home is the new normal, this becomes difficult.
 The two worlds collide, and it’s hard not to carry work over into the home life and vice versa.

 4. Employee appreciation and training

-Working remotely has become the norm for so many over the past two years, and new hires may have been through a lot, mentally, trying to find employment.
-Understanding these challenges is critical in bringing people back to work.
+Working remotely has become the norm for so many and new hires may have been through a lot, mentally, trying to find employment.
+Understanding these challenges is critical in both hiring and retaining staff.

-Make a plan to welcome new hires and remote staff into your workplace.
+Welcome new hires and invite remote staff into your workplace to allow everyone to connect in-person.
 There may be an opportunity to bring in guest speakers to talk about mental health overall or topics relating to specific areas of mental health, such as depression, anxiety, and stress.
-Coming back to work is a big step.

 Providing your employees with workshops and lectures to assist them with issues they may be facing shows them that you are genuinely invested in them and their well-being.
 Offering ways to reduce stress and creating a calm work environment is critical to employee development.